 Commercial Demonstration Results:

 • 16 users completed 18 two-year studies at no cost to NASA beyond the cost of supplying data.
 They found:

 - SeaSat data can significantly improve the forecast of winds. waves, and the location of storms.

-- SeaSat data are useful for establishing the climatology of offshore areas leading to better selection of offshore equipment.
+- SeaSat data are useful for establishing the climatology of offshore areas leading to a better selection of offshore equipment.

 • Fish catch and oceanic conditions were correlated, hence SeaSat data lead to more efficient fisheries.

-- Real time satellite data were provided to commercial users through the FNOC (Fleet Numerical Oceanographic Center).
+- Real-time satellite data were provided to commercial users through the FNOC (Fleet Numerical Oceanographic Center).
 FNOC only distributed data for a short period of time.
 It is no longer distributing data to commercial users.